What is Baptism?

 When adults accept baptism, they make a commitment to build their relationship with God.

-This is why the Presbyterian church does not demand that an adherent (someone who believes), be baptized into membership, if that individual has been baptized in another Christian church.
-Baptism is not a destination.
-It’s merely a departure point.
-It’s the place where the journey begins.
+If you have already been baptized in a Christian church, then you are a member of the family of God, regardless of which church.
+This is what the Presbyterian church believes, and this is why the Presbyterian church does not demand that an adherent (someone who believes), be baptized into membership, if that individual has been baptized in another Christian church.